Allowable Business Expenses: What you need to know

-Dance classes, for example, you usually pay for in cash and don't get a receipt - not ideal!
-Technically, you should get a receipt book and get Pineapple to sign it every time you go, but that's not really practical is it!?
+We included this bit pre-CV19 as most dance classes were cash payments without receipts, however, most dance studios now provide electronic/emailed receipts.
 Luckily for us, HMRC don't tend to get too upset over low value cash payments - if you have a business expense that is more than £50, we strongly suggest requesting some kind of receipt.
 However, if HMRC were to investigate your tax return, the key thing is to be able to demonstrate that you have a good, logical recording system (i.e. you didn't just come up with a number at random when you filled in your tax return) for recording these cash payments.
 SD App users, no worries just record it as any other expense (minus the receipt obviously) and you're done.
-Better still, we'll soon be adding a specific function for tracking classes (a class tracker, if you like)!
 Not an SD app user?
 No problemo, any clear method that demonstrates a good recording system is fine - maybe you are really good with spreadsheets?
 No?
 Me neither...

 What can I claim?

-In a nutshell...whenever you are spending money on something that is genuinely part of running your business, then chances are that it will be deductible from your income.
-Ooo yes we like that!
+In a nutshell...whenever you're spending money on something that is genuinely part of running your business, then chances are that it will be deductible from your income.

 The HMRC page explaining this is actually pretty good which is here but bee sure to keep your eye out for what you cannot claim (which sadly includes gym memberships under 'subscriptions') (https://www.gov.uk/expenses-if-youre-self-employed), but we're all about the performers here, so let's get specific!

-- If you are part of a trade union (e.g. Equity) or casting sites (e.g. Spotlight, Casting Call Pro, Star Now) subscription fees are completely deductable expenses.
-Equally, any subscriptions such as Spotify Music are unlikley to be allowable, but could be providing you were using it for class/gym workouts/show playlists for research.
+- If you are part of a trade union (e.g. Equity) or casting sites (e.g. Spotlight, Casting Call Pro, Star Now, Mandy) subscription fees are completely deductible expenses.
+Subscriptions such as Spotify Music are unlikley to be allowable, but could be providing you were using it solely for hosting a class or doing research.